codemagic-ci-cd/codemagic-docs/content/getting-started/adding-apps-from-custom-sources.md

     **Alternatively**, you can click **Generate key pair** and have Codemagic create an SSH key pair for you, read more about it [below](#generating-a-key-pair-in-codemagic).
 4. Click **Add application**.

-Your app will be then listed on the Applications page and you can then continue configuring your project by clicking on **Configure for building**.
+You can then continue configuring your project by selecting a starter workflow.

 {{<notebox>}}If you need to update the private key in Codemagic, you can upload or generate a new one in **App settings > Repository settings > Repository access settings**.{{</notebox>}}